BlasBenito/distantia/README.md

 # Sequence slotting: combining samples of two sequences into a single composite sequence

-Under this scenario, the objective is to combine two sequences in order to obtain a single composite sequence containing the samples in both sequences ordered in a way that minimizes the multivariate distance between consecutive samples.
+Under this scenario, the objective is to combine two sequences in order to obtain a single composite sequence.
+The basic assumption followed by the algorithm building the composite sequence is *most similar samples should go together, but respecting the original ordering of the sequences*.
+Therefore, the output will contain the samples in both sequences ordered in a way that minimizes the multivariate distance between consecutive samples.
+This scenario assumes that at least one of the sequences do not have a time/age/depth column, or that the values in such a column are uncertain.
+In any case, time/age/depth is not considered as a factor in the generation of the composite sequence.

-Within this scenario, there are two possibilities: 1) None of the sequences has a *time.column* containing time/age/depth values; 2) One of the sequences has a *time.column*.

-## None of the sequences has time/age/depth columns.

-In this case, the target is to obtain a single ordered sequence containing the samples of both sequences (a.k.a, a composite sequence).

-To develop this study case I will use the **pollenGP** dataset, which contains 200 samples, with 40 pollen types each, and will separate the first 20 samples into two different datasets with 10 randomly selected samples each.
-We assume that these sequences do not have depth or age, but these columns will be kept so the result can be assessed.
+The example below uses the **pollenGP** dataset, which contains 200 samples, with 40 pollen types each.
+To create a smalle case study, the code below separates the first 20 samples of the sequence into two different sequences with 10 randomly selected samples each.
+Even though this scenario assumes that these sequences do not have depth or age, these columns will be kept so the result can be assessed.
 That is why these columns are added to the *exclude.columns* argument.
+Also, note that the argument *transformation* is set to “none”, so the output is not transformed, and the outcome can be easily interpreted.
+This will give more weight to the most abundant taxa, which will in fact guide the slotting.

 ``` r
 #loading the data